macccorehenni/ten-stories/Main Story/The College of the Unheard Prologue.md

 Yae was then able to pick back up the stone and throw it at their bloodied body, dealing the final blow and killing them.
 Anna was alive, but didn't look well.
 The poison didn't work, or did it?
 Regardless, the show had to go on.

-After the song finished, Anna got taken to the hospital, with her final words through the bonds of magic shared between being, *"You're in charge, Celesteia."
+After the song finished, Anna got taken to the hospital, with her final words through the bonds of magic shared between the three Misfits being, "You're in charge, Celesteia."